pawarbhakti0403/HR_Analytics/README.md

 ### Data Cleaning & Transformation

-Imported and cleaned multi-sheet Excel data using Power Query; automated column transformations using dynamic parameters and reusable functions.
+Imported and cleaned multi-sheet Excel data using Power Query.

+Automated column transformations using dynamic parameters and reusable functions.

 Handled inconsistent data types and non-date values by applying error-handling logic for scalable and future-proof automation.

-Used Unpivot transformation to normalize daily attendance logs for analysis-ready format.
+Used Unpivot transformation to normalize daily attendance logs for an analysis-ready format.

 ### ETL & Automation